Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 {% include note.html content="Because each new tenant has no shares initially, to give clients within that tenant's network access to the cluster over SMB, you must add shares.
 For more information, see [Create an SMB Share](https://care.qumulo.com/hc/en-us/articles/360000722428) on Qumulo Care." %}

-To create an SMB share for a tenant, run the {% include qq.html command="smb_add_share" %} and specify the tenant ID, the share path, and the file system path and use the `--all-access` flag.
+To create an SMB share for a tenant, run the {% include qq.html command="smb_add_share" %} command and specify the tenant ID, the share path, and the file system path and use the `--all-access` flag.
 In the following example, a cluster lets clients access access directory `/my-directory` from the share `/my-share` when the clients are in the network assigned to the tenant.

 ```bash
 $ qq smb_add_share \